John-Carson/37signals-style-guide/css.md

 ## Philosophy

-Fizzy uses **native CSS only** - no Sass, PostCSS, or Tailwind.
+the application uses **native CSS only** - no Sass, PostCSS, or Tailwind.
 Modern CSS has everything needed:
 - Native nesting
 - CSS variables
 - Cascade layers